knutnergaard/smufolib/docs/user_guide.rst

 Scripts may be run either directly from the command line or imported as regular python modules, passing in any arguments in the familiar manner to each platform.

-As an example, check for missing or superfluous SMuFL anchors and mark discrepant glyphs by running the :mod:`bin.checkAnchors` script with the ``--mark`` flag directly from the command line:
+As an example, check for missing or superfluous SMuFL anchors and mark discrepant glyphs by running the :ref:`check-anchors` script with the :option:`check-anchors --mark` flag directly from the command line:

 .. code-block:: console